trisberg/func-templates/springboot/convert-case/README.md

 Welcome to your new Function project!

-This sample project contains a single function based on Spring Cloud Function: `echo.EchoFunction`, which returns an echo of the data passed via CloudEvents.
+This template project contains a two functions based on Spring Cloud Function: `functions.UpperFunction` and `functions.LowerFunction`.
+They return an echo of the data passed via CloudEvents converted to uppercase or lowercase respectively.

 ## Local execution